TryGhost/express-hbs/README.md

 2. As an option to render

-    ## ⚠️ This creates a potential security vulnerability:
+    ## ⚠️ This creates a potential security vulnerability if used without a `restrictLayoutsTo`:

-    Do not use this option in conjunction with passing user submitted data to res.render e.g. `res.render('index', req.query)`.
+    The `restrictLayoutsTo` option will restrict reading layouts to a particular directory, if you do not pass this option then do not use the `layout` option in conjunction with passing user submitted data to res.render e.g. `res.render('index', req.query)`.
 This allows users to read arbitrary files from your filesystem!

     ```js
     res.render('veggies', {